ARMmbed/mbed-access-point/README.md

 ___Getting the binary___

+The Thread Border Router firmware is only avaialbe in binary form to mbed users.
+But, ARM mbed Partners can download the source from [here](https://github.com/ARMmbed/thread-testapp-private).
-The Thread Border Router binary with the default configuration (RF channel = 26) is available [here](https://s3-eu-west-1.amazonaws.com/mbed-thread-border-router/thread-testapp-private_gf755f92.bin).
+The Thread Border Router binary with the default configuration (RF channel = 26 and PAN ID = 0xface) is available [here!](binaries/thread-testapp-private_gff74fb0.bin).

 ___Installing___